MIGG-NTU/SeisTomo_Tutorials/_sources/computer/command-lines.rst.txt

 tail
 ++++

-`tail <https://man.linuxde.net/tail>`__ is the complementary of Head command, as the name implies, it prints the last N number of data of the given input.
+`tail <https://man.linuxde.net/tail>`__ is the complementary of Head command, it prints the last N number of data of the given input.
 By default it prints the last 10 lines of the specified files.
 Often used option is ``-n num`` (Prints the last ‘num’ lines instead of last 10 lines. num is mandatory to be specified in command otherwise it displays an error).

 .. code-block:: console